ba-inmoment/terraform_advanced_training/lab01-setup.md

 - Task 1: Connect to the Student Workstation
 - Task 2: Verify Terraform installation
-- Task 3: Generate the first Terraform Configuration
+- Task 3: Generate your first Terraform Configuration
 - Task 4: Use the Terraform CLI to Get Help
 - Task 5: Apply and Update your Configuration